hperrin/svelte-material-ui/README.md

 Upgrading from an old version?
 Be sure to read the [migration doc](MIGRATING.md).

+Upgrading from v8?
+No more "@material" packages.
+Check out the [upgrade instructions](MIGRATING.md#smui-8---smui-9).

 Upgrading from v7?
 You need Svelte 5.
 Event listeners no longer to use the CustomEvent type.
 Check out the [upgrade instructions](MIGRATING.md#smui-7---smui-8).

 Upgrading from v6?
 You need Svelte 4.
 No more elemental components; you can now use the "tag" prop to change the element.
 No more "ComponentDev" types; components can now be used as their type.
 Check out the [upgrade instructions](MIGRATING.md#smui-6---smui-7).